digitalfabrik/integreat-app/native/docs/build-configs.md

 The concept and technical implementation of build configs is inspired by the library [react-native-config](https://github.com/luggit/react-native-config).
 All conversions are done with the [manage.ts script](../../build-configs/tools/manage.ts).

-### Javascript
+### Typescript

-To make the selected build config available in the javascript code, we map the non-existing module `build-config-name` to the right name constant in the corresponding build config directory in the [build-configs workspace](../../build-configs), e.g. [this file](../../build-configs/integreat/build-config-name/index.ts) for Integreat.
+To make the selected build config available in the Typescript code, we map the non-existing module `build-config-name` to the right name constant in the corresponding build config directory in the [build-configs workspace](../../build-configs), e.g. [this file](../../build-configs/integreat/build-config-name/index.ts) for Integreat.
 This is done with a proxy in the [metro config](../metro.config.js) in the `extraNodeModules` prop.